Console Enterprises: Controversy, Fork from Android-x86.org

 The initial 2014 releases of Console OS KitKat supported most target Kickstarter devices - but not key/major tablets such as the Dell Venue 8 Pro or ASUS's Transformer Book T100, as it committed to.
 Releases became stalled.
 In 2015, the company released a Lollipop preview release, but took it offline citing major issues.

 Releases then stalled for most of a year.
 Later Console announced that Intel had discontinued Android-IA for PC hardware.
 Console claims this decision was made in January 2015.
 Console claims at this point it was unable to refund Kickstarter backers, citing that Kickstarter will not reverse payment transactions after 90 days.
 Despite this, Console said it had a plan to continue development.
-Later, Console announced that it new releases would fork the Android-x86.org kernel, to continue development.
+Later, Console announced that it would fork the Android-x86.org project to continue development.

 In December 2015, the creator/administrator of Android-x86.org, Chih-Wei Huang, published an article claiming Console OS "stole" Android-x86.org, and called founder Christopher Price a "cancer" on Android-x86, arguing that a fork could deprive Android.x86.org of community attention.

 Console, Inc. responded with evidence claiming that Chih-Wei Huang demanded a payment of $50,000 to collaborate on changes and contributions.
 Additionally, Console called Chih-Wei Huang's effort a "shakedown" - and responded that his letter was "... unfortunate and it’s a disgrace to open-source."

 Chih-Wei Huang later confirmed and admitted that he explicitly demanded the money.
 Later he claimed that the refusal to donate, and his criticism of Console OS shortly thereafter, were not directly linked.

 A technical analysis by the site XDA-Developers's own staff reporters showed that Console was under no obligation to pay funds sought or demanded by Chih-Wei Huang.
 Its analysis further affirmed that Console OS did not steal Android-x86 and forked it properly, with attribution on its GitHub site.

 However, the same analysis by XDA was critical of Console for delayed development, missing certain features, and past failures.
 It also was critical of Intel for a lack of any public explanation for why Android-IA for PC hardware was discontinued, shortly after Console OS began releasing code based on it.

 The controversy received considerable attention on several Android news and open-source community web sites.